vectordotdev/vector/website/docs/administration/monitoring.md

 Currently, Vector does not expose Metrics.
 [Issue #230][urls.issue_230] represents work to run internal Vector metrics through Vector's pipeline.
-Allowing you to define internal metrocs as a [source][docs.sources] and then define one of many metrics [sinks][docs.sinks] to collect those metrics, just as you would metrics from any other source.
+Allowing you to define internal metrics as a [source][docs.sources] and then define one of many metrics [sinks][docs.sinks] to collect those metrics, just as you would metrics from any other source.